 Plus you’ll need a foaming dispenser or two (like this).
 Trust me, they are worth the small investment.
 They make homemade soap SO easy and fun… plus you’ll find that you use less soap.

-*This recipe will fill two average sized dispensers.
+*This recipe will fill two average-sized (around 12 fl oz) dispensers.

 There you have it!
 A simple recipe that utilizes the awesomeness of a foaming dispenser to save you money and keep you living all natural!